Pony (Rex Orange County album): Critical reception

+Pony received generally favorable reviews from critics upon release.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 11 reviews, indicating "generally favorable" reviews.

-Hannah Mylrea from NME wrote of the album: "A dazzling follow up to Apricot Princess, Rex Orange County’s third studio album is a total delight.
-It may be miserable outside, and the world's going to shit, but try listening to Pony and not feeling a little bit more optimistic about the future.
-Go on, we dare you."
+Hannah Mylrea from NME rated the album five out of five stars, writing that it was a "dazzling follow up to Apricot Princess," and that although the world might be "miserable" and "going to shit," Mylrea wrote that it would not be possible for the listener to listen to Pony without "feeling a little bit more optimistic about the future."
 Elly Watson expressed similar views in DIY magazine, describing it as "equal parts heart wrenching and hopeful".

 Giving the album an average 3 out of 5, Tara Joshi at The Guardian described the album as "jaunty and engaging", though Joshi expressed that "Pony meanders, seemingly unaware of its purpose".

-Luke Levenson from American Songwriter commented: "His unique pop prosody and production skills, more sophisticated than ever in Pony, foretell that his sound will continue progressing to new creative heights, with the heft of catchy pop music and the inventiveness of its growing indie subgenre."
+Luke Levenson from American Songwriter rated the album four out of five stars, writing: "His unique pop prosody and production skills, more sophisticated than ever in Pony, foretell that his sound will continue progressing to new creative heights, with the heft of catchy pop music and the inventiveness of its growing indie subgenre."

+Commercial performance

+Pony debuted at number three on the US Billboard 200, earning 70,000 equivalent album sales, being boosted by a concert ticket and album sale redemption.
+The album debuted behind Post Malone's Hollywood's Bleeding and Kanye West's Jesus is King.

 Track listing

+All songs produced by Rex Orange County and Ben Baptie.